Cyber-Chronicles/ReadySetPhish/README.md

 The setup provides:
 - **EC2 Server**: Sets up an EC2 with terraform.
-- **Apache hosted**: Uses Apache with TLS and strong redirect rules to deter bots and crawlers
+- **Apache hosted**: Uses Apache with TLS and strong redirect rules to deter bots and crawlers.
-- **GoPhish**: GoPhish is installed and auto setup in a tmux session, GoPhishSession1
+- **GoPhish**: GoPhish is installed and auto setup in a tmux session(GoPhishSession1) with basic hardening done to config.json and config.go.
-- **Evilginx**: Evilginx is installed, configured and reay to use in a tmux session, EvilginxSession1.
+- **Evilginx**: Evilginx is installed, configured and reay to use in a tmux session) with basic config like domain, IP, blacklist unauth and unauth_url already set.

 ## Prerequisites